Kit Fine: Education, family and career

 He was elected a Corresponding Fellow of the British Academy in 2005 and a Fellow of the American Academy of Arts & Sciences in 2006.
 He has held fellowships from the John Simon Guggenheim Memorial Foundation and the American Council of Learned Societies and is a former editor of the Journal of Symbolic Logic.

 Fine has two daughters from his former marriage to Anne Fine.
 Anne Fine is an author of children's books; Cordelia Fine is a professor of philosophy at the University of Melbourne; Ione Fine is a professor at the University of Washington.

 Philosophical work

-The greatest value you can get from studying philosophy is learning how to think for yourself.

 In addition to his primary areas of research, he has written papers in ancient philosophy, linguistics, computer science, and economic theory.

 Fine has described his general approach to philosophy as follows: "I’m firmly of the opinion that real progress in philosophy can only come from taking common sense seriously.
 A departure from common sense is usually an indication that a mistake has been made."